Program Location and Academics

 The final six weeks in the American West take place in Santa Fe, New Mexico.
 Bishop's Ridge Retreat is the home base for Lehigh residential and classroom activities.
 Students complete their time in the west and return home before Thanksgiving, and complete a final week of remote learning as students complete final projects and prepare presentations for January.

-Bethlehem: January 2023
+Bethlehem: January 2024

 In January, Lehigh Launch students will move into Lehigh residence halls several days before most of their peers.
-The Semester in the American West students and the Semester in Ecuador students come together to share final projects, explore Bethlehem, and have an on-campus orientation.
+The Semester in the American West students and the Semester in Santiago, Chile students come together to share final projects, explore Bethlehem, and have an on-campus orientation.
 Lehigh Launch students begin on-campus coursework with the start of their spring semester courses.

 Coursework Info